 Trained more than 8,000 HSBC employees as Citizen Scientists so that they can test the quality of freshwater in their area

-Building on the achievements to date, HSBC has extended the programme for a further three years (2017 to 2019).
+Building on the achievements to date, HSBC has extended the programme for a further three years (2017 to 2019) and provided a further USD50 million of funding, bringing the total support over eight years to USD150 million.

 The Water Programme follows the success of the award-winning HSBC Climate Partnership, a five-year programme to reduce the impact of climate change on people, forests, freshwater and cities, and accelerate the adoption of low-carbon policies.